arunravi728/Papyrus/README.md

-# Quartz v4
+# Papyrus

-Quartz is a set of tools that helps you publish your [digital garden](https://jzhao.xyz/posts/networked-thought) and notes as a website for free.
-Quartz v4 features a from-the-ground rewrite focusing on end-user extensibility and ease-of-use.

-🔗 Read the documentation and get started: https://quartz.jzhao.xyz/
+Welcome to Papyrus, my second brain.
+This repository contains all the notes I have taken down ever since I read Building a Second Brain by Tiago Forte.
+My preffered note taking app is Obsidian.

+I publish my notes online using Quartz v4.
+Quartz v4 is an amazing set of tools developed by Jacky Zhao to help publish notes online for free.
+It was built with Obsidian in mind.
+You can read the Quartz documentation at: https://quartz.jzhao.xyz/.